har200105/CollegeDost/README.md

 We also have the feature of searching users,resources and sorting posts on the basis of hashtags.

-# All the phase changes can only be done  by the admin and other random users can not do it.

 # Tech stacks used:
 * React JS